Behind the Scenes of a Corporate Video Project for Hewlett Packard

 On November 1, 2015, the Hewlett Packard Company split into two.
 There was a big celebration and a prominent moment was when the president of HP Inc., Dion Weisler, appeared on a 4-sided video screen suspended high in the banquet tent.
 He was speaking from the famous Bill Hewlett and Dave Packard garage where the company started.

 I directed Dion Weisler in this corporate video project and then I edited the video.
-In fact, I directed him in countless other, lower-profile programs over a five-year period.
+In fact, I directed him in countless other, lower-profile video shoots over a five-year period.
 He’s a fun, easy-going guy, but like any powerful CEO, he’s always short on time and needs to be handled respectfully.
 That was one of the areas where HP project managers had full confidence in my abilities and I never let them down.